NetApp/trident/docs/docker/install/ndvp_cvs_aws_config.rst

 The required values ``apiRegion``, ``apiURL``, ``apiKey``, and ``secretKey`` may be found in the CVS web portal in Account settings / API access.

+The proxyURL config option must be used if a proxy server is needed to communicate with AWS.
+The proxy server may either be an HTTP proxy or an HTTPS proxy.
+In case of an HTTPS proxy, certificate validation is skipped to allow the usage of self-signed certificates in the proxy server.
+Proxy servers with authentication enabled are not supported.

 Also, when using CVS on AWS, these default volume option settings are available.